 The last screen displays all selected NPS policy settings.
 Click Finish.

-After creating the policy, you can proceed to configure Cisco routers or switches for authentication on the Radius NPS server.
+After creating the policy, you can proceed to configure your Cisco routers or switches for authentication on the newly installed Radius NPS server.

 AAA works in such a way that if the response from the server is not received, the client assumes unsuccessful authentication.
 Be sure to create a local user in case the RADIUS server is unavailable for any reason.